Sousastep/SousaFX-docs/docs/content/startup.rst

    :align: center
    :alt: startup

 Select your preferred audio interface, then uncheck the pause button. :ref:`SousaFX will appear momentarily <SousaFX Main Window>`.
-It takes a couple minutes to boot, but while it does, you may ponder a randomly selected prompt from :ref:`"Do It (Home)", or "Prompts for Programmers" <prompts>`.
+It takes a couple minutes to boot, but while it does, you may ponder a randomly selected prompt from :ref:`"Do It (Home)", or "Prompts for Programmers" <SousaFX Max Patches>`.

 .. note::